vishnuyar/hapi-fhir-jpaserver-starter/README.md

 Because the integration tests within the project rely on the default H2 database configuration, it is important to either explicity skip the integration tests during the build process, i.e., `mvn install -DskipTests`, or delete the tests altogether.
 Failure to skip or delete the tests once you've configured PostgreSQL for the datasource.driver, datasource.url, and hibernate.dialect as outlined above will result in build errors and compilation failure.

-## Customizing The Web Testpage UI
+## Customizing The Web TestPage UI

 The UI that comes with this server is an exact clone of the server available at [http://hapi.fhir.org](http://hapi.fhir.org).
 You may skin this UI if you'd like.
 For example, you might change the introductory text or replace the logo with your own.